 Independence – Breusch-Pagan Test:

-The Breusch-Pagan Test is used to verify the independence (randomness) of the residuals.
+The Breusch-Pagan Test is used to test the independence (randomness) of the residuals.
 Residuals are independent if they do not follow any pattern with a sequential order (such as time or location) that is not accounted for in the model.
 This test is performed by forming a chi-squared distribution of the residuals from n * R2 and comparing it to the observed distribution.
 The null hypothesis is that the residuals are independent of any sequential order.
 In this experiment, a Breusch-Pagan Test will be used to test if variables such as the location of experimental units in the growing room had any effect on the data.

 Normal Distribution – Shapiro-Wilk Test: